brwr/thinkster-django-angular-tutorial/chapter01.md

     tagline = models.CharField(max_length=140, blank=True)

 As mentioned before, the `tagline` attribute will be displayed on the user's profile.
-This gives the profile a hint of the user's personally, so it is worth including.
+This gives the profile a hint of the user's personality, so it is worth including.

     created_at = models.DateTimeField(auto_now_add=True)
     updated_at = models.DateTimeField(auto_now=True)